Transpoofficial/WebTranspo/src/app/api/email/CONFIGURATION.md

 ## Testing Email Configuration

-1. Copy salah satu konfigurasi di atas ke file `.env` Anda
+1. Copy one of the configurations above to your `.env` file
-2. Sesuaikan dengan kredensial email Anda
+2. Adjust it with your email credentials
-3. Test dengan upload bukti transfer
+3. Test by uploading a transfer receipt
-4. Periksa inbox email user untuk konfirmasi
+4. Check the user's email inbox for confirmation

 ## Troubleshooting

 ### Error: "Invalid login"

-- Pastikan username dan password benar
+- Make sure username and password are correct
-- Untuk Gmail, gunakan App Password
+- For Gmail, use App Password
-- Periksa apakah 2FA aktif
+- Check if 2FA is active

 ### Error: "Connection timeout"

-- Periksa SMTP_HOST dan SMTP_PORT
+- Check SMTP_HOST and SMTP_PORT
-- Pastikan firewall tidak memblokir koneksi
+- Make sure firewall is not blocking the connection
-- Coba ganti SMTP_SECURE ke true/false
+- Try switching SMTP_SECURE to true/false

 ### Error: "Message rejected"

-- Periksa format email FROM
+- Check the FROM email format
-- Pastikan domain sender terverifikasi (untuk service berbayar)
+- Make sure the sender domain is verified (for paid services)
-- Periksa spam folder penerima
+- Check recipient's spam folder